 Centralization

 Centralisation is the architectural pattern that turns the integrity rules above into operational reality.
 The pattern is hub-and-spoke: every workload account, subscription, project, or tenancy compartment ("spokes") emits its logs to a single security-dedicated destination ("hub") whose administration is segregated.
-Centralisation provides three properties simultaneously: tamper-evidence (the hub's object lock survives the compromise of any spoke), unified detection scope (a SIEM ingests from one location rather than N), and economy of analyst attention (cross-spoke correlation surfaces attacks that touch multiple accounts).
+Centralisation provides three properties at once: tamper-evidence (the hub's object lock survives the compromise of any spoke), unified detection scope (a SIEM ingests from one location rather than N), and economy of analyst attention (cross-spoke correlation surfaces attacks that touch multiple accounts).

 Retention